MicrosoftDocs/azure-devops-docs/docs/repos/git/forks.md

    :::image type="content" source="media/forks/2022/pr-cross-repo-fork.png" border="true" alt-text="Screenshot of the PR source and target branch options in Azure Repos." lightbox="media/forks/2022/pr-cross-repo-fork-lrg.png":::

-   For more information about how to create a PR using either your browser, Visual Studio, or the Azure DevOps CLI, see [Create a PR](pull-requests.md#create-a-pull-request).
+   For more information about how to create a PR using your browser, Visual Studio, or the Azure DevOps CLI, see [Create a PR](pull-requests.md#create-a-pull-request).

    >[!IMPORTANT]
    >Anyone with the [Read](../../organizations/security/permissions.md#git-repository-object-level) permission on the upstream repo can open a PR to it.
 If the upstream repo has a PR build [pipeline](../../pipelines/repos/azure-repos-git.md) that's configured to run on PR creation, a build will run on the changes introduced by your PR.